mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 I sent the following email to Alex Bird, Kiss My Keto's CEO and co-founder:

->Nini has been professional and courteous in working with me, but she is currently describing a Kiss My Keto policy that is unacceptable, so I'm reaching out to you to address it.
+> Nini has been professional and courteous in working with me, but she is currently describing a Kiss My Keto policy that is unacceptable, so I'm reaching out to you to address it.
 >
->According to Refersion stats, I've driven 120 visitors to Kiss My Keto through my referral links.
+> According to Refersion stats, I've driven 120 visitors to Kiss My Keto through my referral links.
 I was surprised to see that after this many visitors, I had not been credited with any conversions.
 >
->When I asked Nini about this, she said that Kiss My Keto withholds payments based on exceptions that are not part of the published ambassador agreement.
+> When I asked Nini about this, she said that Kiss My Keto withholds payments based on exceptions that are not part of the published ambassador agreement.
 Specifically, Nini reported to me the following unpublished exceptions:
 >
->* Purchases of bundles, subscriptions, and bread products do not qualify for commission
+> - Purchases of bundles, subscriptions, and bread products do not qualify for commission
->* Purchases where the customer applies a sitewide discount do not qualify for commission
+> - Purchases where the customer applies a sitewide discount do not qualify for commission
 >
->The Kiss My Keto ambassador page states that the affiliate program [pays 20% on sales of all Kiss My Keto products](20pct-on-all.png).
+> The Kiss My Keto ambassador page states that the affiliate program [pays 20% on sales of all Kiss My Keto products](20pct-on-all.png).
 >
->These exceptions also directly contradict messaging from Kiss My Keto. \[...\] On July 2nd, [Alec Mwali sent out an email](4th-of-july-codes.png) encouraging ambassadors to "boost \[our\] earnings" by sharing Kiss My Keto's 4th of July discount codes.
+> These exceptions also directly contradict messaging from Kiss My Keto. \[...\] On July 2nd, [Alec Mwali sent out an email](4th-of-july-codes.png) encouraging ambassadors to "boost \[our\] earnings" by sharing Kiss My Keto's 4th of July discount codes.
 >
->Kiss My Keto owes Is It Keto the agreed upon 20% of all customer orders to your site that originated from Is It Keto's referral link.
+> Kiss My Keto owes Is It Keto the agreed upon 20% of all customer orders to your site that originated from Is It Keto's referral link.
 This money is due to Is It Keto regardless of the product the customer purchased or the discount code that they applied, as the published agreement states a commission of 20% with no exceptions.

 I'm doing a few things in the email to adhere to The Organized Professional Method:

-* I make no threats, nor do I express anger.
+- I make no threats, nor do I express anger.
-  * The most heated thing I say is that the policy is "unacceptable."
+  - The most heated thing I say is that the policy is "unacceptable."
-* The email lays out facts that are objective and provably true.
+- The email lays out facts that are objective and provably true.
-* I'm firm but polite in what I want.
+- I'm firm but polite in what I want.
-* Wherever possible, I used our businesses' names instead of saying "you" or "me."
+- Wherever possible, I used our businesses' names instead of saying "you" or "me."
-  * This was a cold, emotionless business issue, not a request to validate my feelings.
+  - This was a cold, emotionless business issue, not a request to validate my feelings.

 After two weeks, Alex still hadn't responded, so I sent him this follow-up:

->I have not received a response from you in response to my email dated July 17th, 2020 regarding Kiss My Keto's failure to pay me its advertised commissions.
+> I have not received a response from you in response to my email dated July 17th, 2020 regarding Kiss My Keto's failure to pay me its advertised commissions.
 >
->If I do not receive a response by Friday, August 7th, 2020, I will assume that Kiss My Keto is not willing to honor the ambassador agreement, and I will seek other means to recover the money owed.
+> If I do not receive a response by Friday, August 7th, 2020, I will assume that Kiss My Keto is not willing to honor the ambassador agreement, and I will seek other means to recover the money owed.

 Things to notice:

-* I'm mentioning specific dates, which hints at building a paper trail.
+- I'm mentioning specific dates, which hints at building a paper trail.
-* The one-week deadline discourages Alex from deferring his response indefinitely.
+- The one-week deadline discourages Alex from deferring his response indefinitely.
-* I *hint* at legal action but don't explicitly threaten it.
+- I _hint_ at legal action but don't explicitly threaten it.
-  * If they failed to pay, my plan was to file a complaint with the [Federal Trade Commission](https://www.ftc.gov) and reach out to other affiliates suggesting they do the same.
+  - If they failed to pay, my plan was to file a complaint with the [Federal Trade Commission](https://www.ftc.gov) and reach out to other affiliates suggesting they do the same.

 ## "To put it blatantly, we are not paying you for your conversions"

 The next day, I received a response from Michael Herscu, Alex's co-founder:

->Nini, our ambassador manager tells me we have already paid you for the most recent conversions.
+> Nini, our ambassador manager tells me we have already paid you for the most recent conversions.
 >
->Now I'm being told you feel you are still owed for older campaigns that weren't tracked properly.
+> Now I'm being told you feel you are still owed for older campaigns that weren't tracked properly.
 To put it blatantly, we are not paying you for your conversions.
 >
->Here[sic] the thing Michael...
+> Here[sic] the thing Michael...
 We can't pull an arbitrary number out of a hat based on a number of conversions that you feel you were owed.
 >
->Nini spoke to Refersion and they told her 0 conversions out of 95 clicks is not impossible so it seems your traffic simply did not convert.
+> Nini spoke to Refersion and they told her 0 conversions out of 95 clicks is not impossible so it seems your traffic simply did not convert.
 >
->Is it possible your affiliate link wasn't working?
+> Is it possible your affiliate link wasn't working?
 Sure, anything is possible but Refersion assures us it's working so I think it's extremely unlikely this was the case.
 >
->Do you have any proof of conversions that weren't tracked?
+> Do you have any proof of conversions that weren't tracked?
 If you do please share them here with me and we can address them.
 We will follow up with those customers to get to the bottom of the matter and of course, we will pay you out accordingly.

 There are a few things that are confusing about Herscu's email that I need to unpack.